 Hanging out or talking to a sex offender in prison is extremely taboo.
 In fact, it could possibly get you hurt or even killed.
 The unchecked petty culture that demonizes people who have been convicted of a sex crime is both prominent and ridiculous.
-In over 20 years of incarceration, I can say that the most meaningful and genuine relationship I’ve shared has been with a person convicted of a sex offense — what we call an “untouchable.”
+In over20 years of incarceration, the most meaningful and genuine relationship I’ve shared has been with a person convicted of a sex offense — an untouchable!

-As soon as I settled in to enjoy the game, a black prisoner invaded the common area and changed the T.V. to a day-time soap opera.
+As soon as I settled in to enjoy the game, a black prisoner very rudely invaded the common area and changed the T.V. to a day-time soap opera program.
 I immediately challenged his behavior.

-Moments later, the white prisoner thanked me for standing up to the bully.
-He explained how the past three years of incarceration had been filled with guys treating him like the agitator did.
-As a result of his “untouchable” status, he told me, cruel and senseless discrimination had been a consistent part of his prison life.
-I informed him that I was a prisoners’ rights activist and discrimination in any form was completely unacceptable in my world.
+Maybe moments later, the white prisoner commended me for standing up to the bully.
+He explained to me how the past three years of incarceration had been filled with guys like the agitator.
+As a result of his “untouchable” status, cruel and senseless discrimination had dominated his life.
+I informed him that I was a prisoner rights activist and discrimination in any form was completely unacceptable in my world.

-He was college-educated, successful and came from a wealthy family.
-On the contrary, I entered prison an eight-grade dropout with criminalistic values that I’d picked up in foster care.
-He’d been to all of the places I wanted to go and had no problem with showing me the roadmap for how to get there.
-Our friendship became invaluable to both of us.
-As a result of all the positive impact he made on my life, I gave him the nickname, “The Game Blesser.”
+My new friend was college-educated, successful and came from a wealthy family.
+Conversely.
+I entered prison an eight-grade dropout, with criminalistic values that I’d picked up in foster care.
+He had been to all of the places that I wanted to go and had no problem with showing me the roadmap on how to get there.
+Our friendship became invaluable.
+Since he’d had such a positive impact on my my life, I gave him the nickname, “The Game Blesser.”

-We hung out together in the common area and on the recreation yard.
+We hung out in the common area and on the recreation yard.
 He shared his story and I detailed mine.
-The Game Blesser never raped or molested anyone!
-He was a successful high school girls basketball coach who’d gotten twisted up in a trivial parent/coach dispute over playing time.
-In the end, a personal text he sent to the student landed the Game Blesser in prison for violating a teacher/student statute.
+The Game Blesser told me he’d never raped or molested anyone, and I believed him.
+He was a successful high school girls basketball coach who’d gotten twisted up in a trivial parent-coach dispute over playing time.
+In the end, a personal text he sent to the student landed the Game Blesser in prison for violating a teacher-student statue.

 I’d never seen a more remorseful individual.
 The Game Blesser was clearly pained by the actions that led to his incarceration.
-He was ashamed of the embarrassment that was inflicted upon his family, the shock cast over his community, and the strain that had invaded his new marriage.
+He was ashamed of the embarrassment that was inflicted upon his family; the shock casted over his community; the strain that had invaded his new marriage.

 I vividly remember seeing him cry real tears as he expressed his regrets.
-While prison culture labeled him an “untouchable,” the Game Blesser was only human to me.
-He was by far the most genuine and highest quality human being I’d met in my life.
-He was real, and I was fortunate to have the opportunity to know him.
+While prison culture labeled him an “untouchable,” the Game Blesser, to me, was a human.
+He was by far the most genuine and quality human I’d met in my life.
+He was real, and I was fortunate to have the opportunity to be touched by him.

 Once again, I was touched.
 He signed his letter, “The Game Blesser.”

-Jeremy is serving 75 years for murder in Texas.
+Jeremy is incarcerated in Texas.
 He is a former staff writer for the Texas Prison Newspaper, The ECHO.
 His writings have been published by The Marshall Report, The Crime Report, and Minutes After Six.